-1. Position drive wheel (A) against wheel drive hub (B) so that air valve (C) is faces away from the windrower, and tire tread (D) points in the cab-forward direction.
+1. Position drive wheel (A) against wheel drive hub (B) so that air valve (C) faces away from the windrower and tire tread (D) points in the cab-forward direction.

-For turf tires (diamond-treaded), ensure that the arrow on the sidewall points in the cab-forward rotation.
+For turf tires (diamond-treaded), ensure that the arrow on the sidewall points in the direction of cab-forward rotation.

-- 2. Lift the wheel onto the hub using a suitable lifting device. - 3.
-Remove the lifting device.
+2. Install the wheel on the hub with the aid of a suitable lifting device.

-Figure 5.221: Drive Wheel
+Figure 5.222: Drive Wheel